 The U.S. Government and the Federal Reserve, as well as certain foreign governments and central banks, took steps to support financial markets, including by keeping interest rates at historically low levels for an extended period.
-The Federal Reserve has concluded its market support activities and has raised, and may continue to raise, interest rates.
-Such actions, including additional interest rate hikes, could negatively affect financial markets generally, increase market volatility and reduce the value and liquidity of securities in which the Fund invests.
+The Federal Reserve may raise interest rates.
+Such actions could negatively affect financial markets generally, increase market volatility and reduce the value and liquidity of securities in which the Fund invests.